PrudhviRajMukiri23/Assig-1/Readme.md

 - I have configured the pipeline stages in such a way that the playwright test can run in the azure pipeline and the json report & artifacts will be published as well.
 We can find it in azure-pipeline.yml file

+## GitHub Actions

+- I have integrated the github action pipeline also. pipeline-triggr.yml is provided under './github/workflows' path.
+I have published the artifactes and reports in pipleline.

 ## Allure Report

 - I configured the Allure report where the vibrant and user friendly report can be generated.